epics-modules/lua/docs/using-lua-shell.md

 Commonly used for long-running scripts such as device polling loops or port driver definitions.

+**Returns:** nothing on success, error string on failure.

 <br>

 ### luaCmd
 ---

+Execute a single Lua statement.

 ```
 luaCmd "lua code" ["macros"]
 ```

-Executes a single Lua statement in a **new state**.
-The state is closed after the statement completes.
+Runs the statement in a **new state** which is closed after the statement completes.

 ```lua
 luaCmd("print(P .. ' started')", {P="dev1:"})
 ```

+**Returns:** nothing on success, error string on failure.

 <br>